 Preparing a concrete floor for carpet, laminate, vinyl, or wood flooringhas been simplified by the introduction of new subfloor products that havebuilt-in vapor barriers and cleats that create a slight air gap between thesubfloor and the concrete slab.
 This system allows air to circulate,protecting the finished flooring from any slab moisture.
 The new dry-floorsubfloor systems are less than one inch thick and are very easy to install.

-most readily available and easiest to use is a product sold in 2 × 2 feet
+There are several types of these dry-floor systems available, but the onemost readily available and easiest to use is a product sold in 2 × 2 feet

 tongue-and-groove squares.